Hadron-quark transition and chiral symmetry restoration at high density: Introduction

-Exploration of the QCD phase diagram is an important subject not only in particle and nuclear physics but also in astrophysics and cosmology; as a review, see, e.g., Ref.~\cite{Fukushima:2010bq} and references therein.
+Exploration of the QCD phase diagram is an important subject not only in particle and nuclear physics but also in astrophysics and cosmology; for a review, see, e.g., Ref.~\cite{Fukushima:2010bq} and references therein.
 However, at finite baryon (or quark) chemical potential, the first principle calculation, i.e., the lattice QCD simulation, is not feasible due to the infamous sign problem.
 To avoid the problem, several methods are proposed and investigated, but, at present, these methods are not complete, and we do not have the established equation of state (EoS) at finite baryon density.

 At low temperature, there is nuclear (baryonic) matter at saturation density.
-As the density increases, another baryons may appear.
+As the density increases, other baryons may appear.
 At the extreme high density, the chiral symmetric quark matter is expected to appear and conformality is restored.
-However, at present, we do not have a definite information of EoS in the intermediate region between the saturation density and the extreme high density.
+However, at present, we do not have a definite information of the EoS in the intermediate region between the saturation density and the extremely high density.

-It is known that the repulsive effects among baryons are important in the intermediate region.
-If the repulsion is absent, the baryonic matter is realized at sufficiently large baryon density~\cite{Cleymans:1985wb}.
+It is known that repulsive effects among baryons are important in the intermediate region.
+If repulsion is absent, the baryonic matter is realized at sufficiently large baryon density~\cite{Cleymans:1985wb}.
 One of the traditional treatments of such repulsion is to consider the excluded volume effects (EVE) among baryons~\cite{Cleymans:1986cq,Kouno:1988bi,Rischke:1991ke}.
-The excluded volume effect successfully prevents baryonic matter from realizing at sufficiently large baryon density; as a recent review, see, e.g., Ref.~\cite{Fujimoto:2021dvn} and references therein.
+The excluded volume effects successfully prevent baryonic matter from realizing at sufficiently large baryon density; for a recent review, see, e.g., Ref.~\cite{Fujimoto:2021dvn} and references therein.

 At large density, the chiral symmetry restoration is also expected.
 The Nambu--Jona-Lasinio (NJL) model~\cite{Nambu:1961tp,*Nambu:1961fr} is a simple but very useful model to describe the restoration; as a review, see, e.g., Ref.~\cite{Hatsuda:1994pi} and references therein.
 However, the NJL model cannot describe the hadron-quark transition.